 How is it that church leaders could meet several times with Mark Hofmann and never discern the dark spirit inside him?
 How could they not recognize the devil within their midst?
-Mormon prophets, seers, and revelators were unable to see and discern that they were in the same room as a liar, forger, and soon to be murderer.
+LDS prophets, seers, and revelators were unable to see and discern that they were in the same room as a liar, forger, and soon to be murderer.

 Where did this notion start that prophets and apostles can not be fooled or deceived?
 Do the scriptures teach that the prophets and apostles can discern the thoughts, intents, and motives of every person they come in contact with?
 No, the scripture do not teach such a principle.
 In fact, the scriptures teach that prophets and apostles can be fooled.
 The Lord taught Joseph Smith:

 But as you cannot always judge the righteous, or as you cannot always tell the wicked from the righteous… D&C 10:37.

 Do we believe in the gift of discernment?
 We sure do (D&C 46:27, 63:41, 101:95).
 My missionary companion and I both experienced the gift of discernment.
 We were saved from what could have been considerable difficulty.